Amazon Gated Categories List and Advice

 The fact of the matter is that you can sell on there, but sometimes you need Amazon’s permission to do so for specific products.

-In a nutshell, Amazon can sell whatever it wants.
-Still, sellers themselves might not have the ability to partake in the action, and it all boils down to the Amazon gated categories and the regulations set in place.
+In a nutshell, Amazon can sell whatever product it wants.
+Still, sellers themselves might not have the ability to partake in the action, and it all boils down to the Amazon restricted categories and the regulations set in place.

 Now, before you get discouraged that some of your products might not make the cut in these rules.

-Below you will find a comprehensive overview of the system, why there are Amazon gated categories, to begin with, and why gaining approval to access the less competitive and highly profitable marketplace to advance your business is essential.
+Below you will find a comprehensive overview of the system, why there are restricted categories to begin, with, and why gaining approval to access the less competitive and highly profitable marketplace to advance your business is essential.

-If you are new to the concept of Amazon gated categories and ungated ones, then knowing the difference between the two sectors is vital.
+If you are new to the concept of gating and ungated ones, then knowing the difference between the two sectors is vital.

 For starters, a gated category within Amazon is a particular area where you must get approved by Amazon before selling your product(s) on there.